Grants & Loans

 Empty

-Building Fund Loan
+Episcopal Church Building Fund Loans

 The Episcopal Church Building Fund helps congregations thrive through the strategic, resourceful and creative use of their buildings.
 ECBF loans are available to Episcopal Church congregations for building and renovation projects for churches, schools, rectories and expansions of ministry projects.
 And through our consulting services, we help congregations to develop new and vital ways of “being church.”